-My first tip would be to re-evaluate your revision timetable, and stop making it so unrealistic.
+My first tip when maintaining stamina and focus would be to re-evaluate your revision timetable, and stop making it so unrealistic.
 It’s so easy to pile so much into your timetable, and it will make you more stressed when it’s the night before the exam and you haven’t finished everything that you wrote down to do.
 I would make sure there are a few points on your timetable each night but leave room in order for extra revision and anything that you have maybe forgotten.
 Make sure you know what you have to do and when you need to do it, it might be time consuming to get your timetable and to do list sorted but it’s certainly worth it in the long run.

 Something small that I have done is buy new stationary for halfway through exam season.
 Halfway through exams I have swapped out my stationary, such as new coloured highlights and fresh pens etc. It’s the little things but it keeps it fresh and it’s something new for in the exam hall.
 Also if you have a lucky item… make sure to take it in with you!
 People might think that they are silly but if they help you and get you into a calmer mindspace then it is so worth it.
 I have had my little lucky mouse for for 8 years and counting and it has never failed me when it comes to exams.
 Ultimately I do know it’s me and the amount of hard work but it’s nice to think something is helping you along the way.

-One of the ways that I have found really help me keep my focus is a little bit of meditation.
+One of the ways that I have found really helps me when maintaining stamina and focus is a little bit of meditation.
 It may sound silly but since Easter I have tried to do 10 minutes most days, and in my revision breaks at home.
 I just sit and have some time to myself, shut my eyes and follow some of the breathing videos that are on YouTube (there are so many!).
 I have found that it really gets your head into a good place and takes you away from any stress for a few minutes.
 It obviously doesn’t wipe away stress but it is useful and has given me a more positive mindset over exams.
 I particularly like the alternative breathing technique and if you haven’t heard of this then I would definitely research this.

 Treat yourself!
 If it’s a pizza or a Chinese that’s the only thing getting you through revision then get on the phone and get it ordered.
 Short term treats, although unhealthy, are one of the best ways to reward yourself over exam season.
 I love a takeaway when I’m cramming… it’s the little things that make me the happiest even if my body will not look it’s best for summer!